ronihogri/Calcium-signal-preprocessing-and-analysis-with-Spike2/README.md

 Spike2 script for handling calcium imaging data.
 The program cleans the data, visualizes it, and extracts features of the detected calcium signals.
 It creates two output files: a txt file holding the clean data values for all cells, and a csv file containing a summary of the results obtained.

 # Data processing and extraction from multi-cellular calcium imaging
-Example project using the Spike2 programming language, widely used to process physiological data.
+Example project using the [Spike2 programming language](https://ced.co.uk/products/spkovsl), widely used to process physiological data.
 Roni Hogri, August 2023

 This program was used in the recently published study:
 Mussetto, V., Teuchmann, H. L., Heinke, B., Trofimova, L., Sandkühler, J., Drdla-Schutting, R., & Hogri, R. (2023).
-Opioids Induce Bidirectional Synaptic Plasticity in a Brainstem Pain Center in the Rat.
-The Journal of Pain.
+Opioids Induce Bidirectional Synaptic Plasticity in a Brainstem Pain Center in the Rat. *The Journal of Pain*.
 For additional context and related results, please [see publication](https://www.sciencedirect.com/science/article/pii/S1526590023004054) (Fig. 3, in particular).

 ## Background